 Check the Device status.

-The best way to start any computer hardware diagnosis is to look at the device status in device manager.
+The best way to start any computer hardware diagnosis is to look at the device status in the device manager.
 It will show you the current status of the device, whether it is working fine or not and it will show the error code in case of any issues.
-To see the status of a device, right click on the hardware device in device manager and open its properties.
+To see the status of a device, right-click on the hardware device in the device manager and open its properties.
 Here, under the general tab, you can see the health of the device.

 Enable or Disable the Device

-By default, when you install Windows OS, all the devices are enabled so that it can use the system resources.
-In the case of resource conflict, sometimes the Windows disables one of the devices.
-You can easily see the disabled device in device manager.
-Depending on the version of OS, you can see a black arrow or a red cross on the disabled device.
-You can enable or disable the hardware device by right-clicking on it and select the enable/disable from the list.
+By default, when you install Windows OS, all the devices are enabled so that they can use the system resources.
+In the case of resource conflict, sometimes Windows disables one of the devices.
+You can easily see the disabled device in the device manager.
+Depending on the version of the OS, you can see a black arrow or a red cross on the disabled device.
+You can enable or disable the hardware device by right-clicking on it and selecting enable/disable from the list.

 Manage software drivers